-The Michigan Humanities Council offers grant opportunities to public libraries and public schools across the state to host Prime Time programs.
+The Michigan Humanities offers grant opportunities to public libraries and public schools across the state to host Prime Time programs.
 Prime Time is a free six-week program of reading, discussion and storytelling that targets families of non-active library users.
 The program features award-winning children’s literature to stimulate discussion about humanities themes and issues encountered in everyday life.
 Since 2008, more than 6,700 Michigan children and parents have participated in Prime Time.

 How Does Prime Time Work?

 Each week a storyteller reads up to three books, followed by facilitated discussion with a humanities scholar who engages participants with questions that promote critical thinking skills.
 Programs typically serve up to 25 families comprised of parents and children ages 6-10 with separate pre-reading activities planned for children 5 and under.
 Programs may be presented in English or as a bilingual Spanish/English program.

 Prime Time is designed to be a fun and memorable experience.
 Each session begins with a free meal, participants learn about the valuable resources offered by libraries, and weekly door prizes ensure families are motivated to return each week.

 Prime Time Goals